California Secure Choice Retirement Savings Program

 - You can put the assets in any financial institution you wish.

 - You can manage the investments yourself or use a financial planner.

 Here is an example of how it works.
 A 47-year-old heart surgeon establishes a California Private Retirement Plan.
 He has a wife and two children.
 He earns $450,000 annually.
 We set up a professional corporation for him.
 He wants to set aside as much as he can for retirement and he wants to protect his savings from creditors.
 A pension plan wouldn’t work because of the relatively small amount he could contribute and the cost of administering the plan for himself and other employees.

 With managed care insurance on the rise, he was not certain if his earnings would grow or shrink, so we set up a flexible plan around a percentage of his income over a certain amount that enables him to contribute more when his income is greater and less when his cash flow is lower.
 He wants to retire at age 60 at the latest.
 The documents are drafted so that he can start withdrawing the funds when he decides to retire.

 The Private Retirement Plan More Than Met His Needs.

 The client wanted protection from potential creditors, flexibility in the amount he contributed every year, low administrative costs, and a plan that did not require him to give all employees the option to participate.

 Another issue is that for many professionals, liability continues many years after retirement.
 So, the because of ongoing liability that stretches into retirement, the ability to receive distributions while, at the same time, safeguard the assets was a big plus with this plan.
-The plan must be established and operated for retirement reasons in order to maintain the creditor exemption and protection that the plan provides.
-To establish a plan, call the number on this page for more information
+You must establish and operate the plan for retirement reasons in order to maintain the creditor exemption and protection that the plan provides.
+To establish a plan, use number or form on this page for more information.